nix-community/nix-eval-jobs/README.md

 ## Why using nix-eval-jobs?

-- Faster evaluation by using threads
-- Memory used for evaluation is reclaimed after nix-eval-jobs finish, so that the build can use it.
+- Memory used for evaluation is reclaimed after forked workers finish, so that the build can use it.
 - Evaluation of jobs can fail individually

 ## Example